This article discusses:

 Avoid writing narratives or long essays when creating a progress report.
 Beware of putting irrelevant information.
 Some may find it more essential and informative when they create lengthy progress reports.
 Maintaining it with clarity and brevity would increase the value of the report.
 Also, remember to include all the vital information such as challenges, plans, milestones, recommendations, and other accomplishments.

 Get rid of the inconvenience of a paper-based system when creating progress reports.
 Spend less time creating and gathering information about your project’s progress and spend more time communicating it and providing real-time solutions.
-Go digital by downloading progress report templates for effortless turn over of reports and recordkeeping.
+Go digital by downloading progress forms and templates for effortless turn over of reports and recordkeeping.
 With iAuditor by SafetyCulture, the key persons can:

 - conduct daily reporting with the use of a mobile or tablet devices anytime, anywhere;